rohanH66/antiphonon/README.md

 ### Early Research and Hypothesis

-- Initial Hypothesis: Utilize **the spacing of sound waves** to model the viability of deconstructive sound interference
+- Initial Hypothesis: Utilize **the spacing of sound waves** to model the viability of destructive sound interference

 - Version 0 Prototype: Arduino Uno in tandem with KY-083 sound sensor